guildai/guildai/guild/tests/resource-flags.md

         uri: file:foo.txt

 `file-source-with-flag-2` explicitly re-enables the flag argument, which is otherwise implicitly disabled by the resource flag.
-It also renames the default arg name to `infile-path`.
+It renames the default arg name to `infile-path`.
+It also sets the flag type to `path`, which has the effect of resolving the value as an absoluate path.

     >>> run("guild run file-source-with-flag-2 -y")
     Resolving infile
     Using foo.txt for infile
-    --infile-path foo.txt
+    --infile-path .../samples/projects/resource-flags/foo.txt

     >>> run("guild ls -n")
     foo.txt